 Notes:

-multipleBirth can be either expressed as a boolean (just indicating whether the patient is part of a multiple birth) or as an integer, indicating the actual birth order.
+multipleBirth can be either expressed as a Boolean (just indicating whether the patient is part of a multiple birth) or as an integer, indicating the actual birth order.

 Patient records may only be in one of two statuses: in use (active=true) and not in use (active=false).
 A normal record is active, i.e. it is in use.
 Active is set to 'false' when a record is created as a duplicate or in error.
 A record does not need to be linked to be inactivated.